FertileFragrance/TimeKiller/README.md

 Aion checks transactions sent through HTTP requests.
 Each request is sent to `http://127.0.0.1:23333/check` (by default) via POST method carrying json data of transactions.
 If `--use_cts_as_rtts` is set to `true`, the json data has the same format as the key-value histories accepted by Chronos described above.
 Otherwise, for each transaction in the json array, it needs an additional field `rtts`, a millisecond timestamp.

 Note that the json data must be a json array, even if the request carries only one transaction.
+This is designed to encourage the use of batch processing.

 ### Detailed description of options